Red Light Therapy - 101

-The term does not include white light, blue light or blue LED masks, and it is not the same as full spectrum light.
-Some people may include infrared or far infrared wavelengths along with red light therapy, but those are typically used in dry saunas because of their ability to produce heat.
-Red light therapy does not rely on heat, a major difference between natural light treatments and heat-based modalities like an infrared sauna, traditional sauna, or other type of heat therapy.
+The term does not include white light, blue light, or blue LED masks, and it is not the same as full-spectrum light.
+Some people may include infrared or far-infrared wavelengths along with red light therapy, but those are typically used in dry saunas because of their ability to produce heat.
+Red light therapy does not rely on heat, a major difference between natural light treatments and heat-based modalities like an infrared sauna, traditional sauna, or other heat therapy type.

-Generally, “red light therapy” describes natural light treatments that deliver the same therapeutic red and near infrared wavelengths as natural sunlight.
-This differs from artificial light treatments like tanning—or bright light therapy from a light therapy lamp, light box, or happy-light.
-If you’re interested in natural light treatments for seasonal affective disorder.
+Generally, “red light therapy” describes natural light treatments that deliver the same therapeutic red and near-infrared wavelengths as natural sunlight.
+This differs from artificial light treatments like tanning — or bright light therapy from light therapy lamps, lightboxes, or happy-light if you’re interested in natural light treatments for seasonal affective disorder.

-Red light therapy may also be called by the following terms: RLT, photobiomodulation (PBM), phototherapy, LED therapy, LED light therapy, infrared therapy, low-level laser therapy or low level light therapy (LLLT).
+The following terms may also call red light therapy: RLT, photobiomodulation (PBM), phototherapy, LED therapy, LED light therapy, infrared therapy, low-level laser therapy, or low-level light therapy (LLLT).

 How to Do a Red Light Therapy Treatment?

-Consistency and proper use is key for effective red light therapy.
+Consistency and proper use are key for effective red light therapy.
 For optimal results with a high-quality, LED-based device like the ones in Kaiyan, follow these basics for general wellness benefits:

 - Position yourself about 6 inches from the device